-Duterte's split with the US: Not so fast, says trade minister
+Philippines not really severing ties with US, Duterte says

 "What if BPOs disappear in the Philippines?
 We won't have a job," she said, referring to business process outsourcing.

-More than a million Filipinos work in call centers and data processing, servicing mainly the US.
-The government expects the market to generate upwards of $25 billion in revenue this year.
+More than 1 million Filipinos work in call centers and data processing, servicing mainly the United States.
+The government expects the market to generate upward of $25 billion in revenue this year.

 Duterte 'delusional'